Product Bundling in eCommerce: Definition, Types, Advantages & Strategies for Online Sellers to Capitalise on Selling Product Bundles in 2023

 Even eCommerce retailers are the customers of other brands in other industries.
 Customers often browse through multiple product listings and end up purchasing the option that gives them the best deal such as buy one get one extra, free delivery if the purchase value is of a certain amount and buy 3 products for a 10% discount on each, among others.

 This business trick is called product bundling and it is mainly used to increase the average order value of a business.
-In this article, we will learn all about how product bundling works, how it is implemented and ways to get better output while implementing a win-win situation for yourself as well as your customer.
+In this article, we will learn all about how product bundling works, how it is implemented, strategies for online sellers, and ways to get better output while implementing a win-win situation for yourself as well as your customer.

 - What is Product Bundling?